 Additional Techniques for Reading Volume II.

-- To facilitate looking up unfamiliar vocabulary terms while you are reading, open the Mnemonic Dictionary in a new window, which we can call Window 4.
+- To facilitate looking up unfamiliar vocabulary terms while you are reading, open the Mnemonic Dictionary (available from the Lesson Download page) in a new window, which we can call Window 4.
 When you are searching for a term in this dictionary, capitalize your search term, so that you will (almost) always be taken directly to the main entry describing it.
 To ensure that this capitalization technique works properly, click on the small icon on the right side of the search box in Adobe Acrobat Reader and select “Case Sensitive.”